What is immunomodulatory therapy?

 How is it performed?

-Other more recent immunomodulators are biological drugs and they contain specific antibodies aimed at neutralising substances in our body that cause inflammation.
+Other more recent immunomodulators are biological drugs.
+They contain specific antibodies aimed at neutralising substances in our body that cause inflammation.
 These produce a more "selective" type of immunomodulation.
-They are administered endovenously or subcutaneously and some of the most commonly used in ophthalmology are Adalimumab and Infliximab.
+They are administered endovenously or subcutaneously.
+Some of the most commonly used in ophthalmology are Adalimumab and Infliximab.

 Once the amount of each drug necessary has been determined for each patient, in some cases it may be necessary to perform a blood test to check the dose is right or adjust it if necessary.